Wine Without the Wheels!

 Wine tours by Uber

-The Uber ride sharing service is limited in the Hills but it does extend as far east as Bridgewater which makes for a perfectly good (and very affordable) wine tour.
+The Uber ride sharing service is active in the Hills band extends as far east as Bridgewater which makes for a perfectly good (and very affordable) wine tour.
 Locate yourself in Crafers, at either magical Mount Lofty House or the suites above the historic Crafers Hotel.
 After a lazy breakfast, get ready to do four short Uber trips.
 Strike out for Tapanappa in the Piccadilly Valley, the cellar door belonging to wine doyen (and originator of the Hills’ wine story) Brian Croser.

 Tapanappa, Piccadilly Valley, Adelaide Hills